remance/Masendor/data/war/readme.md

 - List of Ruleset id that armour is available

-unit_grade: list of all sub-units' grades, which represent the training level or class of the troop.
+troop_grade: list of all sub-units' grades, which represent the training level or class of the troop.
 The data structure of grade is as follows;

 - Stat Effect and bonus modifier as mentioned above

 - Properties list that will be applied to the sub-unit with this grade

-unit_item: Not yet implemented
+troop_item: Not yet implemented

-unit_property: list of all sub-units' properties.
+troop_property: list of all sub-units' properties.
 The data structure of property is as follows;

-unit_race: Not yet implemented
+troop_race: Not yet implemented

-unit_status: list of all sub-units' status effects.
+troop_status: list of all sub-units' status effects.
 The data structure of status is as follows;

-unit_type: list of all sub-units' types.
+troop_type: list of all sub-units' types.
 Does not really affect anything yet beside just clarification.

-unit_weapon: list of all sub-units' weapons including artillery weapons.
+troop_weapon: list of all sub-units' weapons including artillery weapons.
 The data structure of weapon is as follows;

 - "Damage" power per attack